tonyfroc/mr-roboger/README.md

 #Describe robotUtility()

-Test: "Do not accept a number larger than 100"
+Test: "Do not accept a number greater than 100"
 Code: beepBoop(101);
-Expected Output: ;
+Expected Output: "**System Malfunction** ERROR: Mr. Roboger can not compute numbers larger than 100";

+Test: "Do not accept a number less than or equal to 0"
+Code: beepBoop(-1);
+Expected Output: "**System Malfunction** ERROR: Mr. Roboger can not compute numbers larger than 100";

 ## Setup/Installation Requirements